stefankessel/Soundcloud-Android-App-Clone/README.md

 please use in mobile device mode to get right image sizing

-University Project: first project part of three for the class: Webapplications for Mobile Devices
+University Project: first part for a total of three projects for the university class: Web Applications for Mobile Devices